gam-phon/vscode-dev-containers-definitions/README.md

-# VSCode Development Container Definitions
+# VS Code Development Container Definitions

 These are collections of VS Code dev-containers definitions, that may help you in your projects